School of Drama and Fine Arts

 The School of Drama and Fine Arts, established in 1977, a drama school and a department of University of Calicut, is a prime institution in India giving academic training in the theatrical and practical aspects of drama and theatre.
 It is located in one of the off-campus centres of University of Calicut, Dr. John Matthai Centre, in Aranattukara, Thrissur, Kerala, India.
-It offers courses on Bachelor of Theatre Arts, Master of Theatre Arts, Master of Arts in music, MPhil and PhD in theatre and music.
-The institution is affiliated to National School of Drama.
+It offers courses on Integrated Master of Theatre Arts, Master of Theatre Arts, Master of Arts in music, and PhD in theatre.
+The institution is affiliated to University of Calicut.
 The school hosts International Festival of Theatre Schools (IFTS) each year.
 The department collaborated with Kerala Sangeetha Nataka Akademi for conducting a theatre workshop for transgenders, the first time in India, as part of the International Theatre Festival of Kerala in 2018.